albertoriva/gdprogs/README.md

 gdcrop   | Extract a portion of an image gdcreate | Create images through meta-commands credits  | Add text over an image

+Calling each program with the **-h** argument produces a short usage message.